 Why Should You Diversify?

-Equity markets have experienced a sharp decline to start 2016, leading some investors to reevaluate their asset allocation.
-As US stocks have outperformed developed ex US and emerging markets stocks over the last few years, some investors might consider reevaluating the benefits of investing outside the US.
-From January 1, 2010, through February 29, 2016, the S&P 500 Index had an annualized return of 11.66% while the MSCI World ex USA Index returned 2.26% and the MSCI Emerging Markets Index returned −2.28%.
-While there are many reasons a US-based investor may prefer a home bias in their equity portfolios, using return differences over the last few years as the sole input into this decision may result in missed opportunities that the global markets offer.
-We recognize that stocks in non-US developed and emerging markets have delivered disappointing returns relative to the US over the last few years.
-However, it is important to remember that:
+While there are many reasons why a US-based investor may prefer a degree of home bias in their equity allocation, using return differences over a relatively short period as the sole input into this decision may result in missing opportunities that the global markets offer.
+While international and emerging markets stocks have delivered disappointing returns relative to the US over the last few years, it is important to remember that:

 THERE'S A WORLD OF OPPORTUNITY IN EQUITIES

 The global equity market is large and represents a world of investment opportunities.
 As shown in Exhibit 1, nearly half of the investment opportunities in global equity markets lie outside the US.
-Non-US stocks, including developed and emerging markets, account for 48% of world market cap and represent more than 10,000 companies in over 40 countries.
+Non-US stocks, including developed and emerging markets, account for 48% of world market capitalization and represent thousands of companies in countries all over the world.
 A portfolio investing solely within the US would not be exposed to the performance of those markets.

 THE LOST DECADE